antondudakov/homebrew-meetings-notes/PRIVACY.md

 ### Security-Scoped Bookmarks

-When you select custom model files, macOS creates **security-scoped bookmarks** that allow Meetins Notes to access those files in future sessions.
+When you select custom model files, macOS creates **security-scoped bookmarks** that allow Meetings Notes to access those files in future sessions.
 These bookmarks are:
 - Stored in macOS system keychain (encrypted)
-- Only accessible by Meetins Notes
+- Only accessible by Meetings Notes
 - Revoked when you delete the app or the model file

 ---

 ## Network Activity

-### When Meetins Notes Connects to the Internet
+### When Meetings Notes Connects to the Internet

-Meetins Notes **only** uses the internet in these specific scenarios:
+Meetings Notes **only** uses the internet in these specific scenarios:

 1. **Model Downloads (Optional, User-Initiated)**
    - When you click "Download" on a model in Settings